 <h1 class="entry-title" itemprop="headline">Accessible HTML and CSS techniques to

 The h1 is the HTML tag and the class and itemprop are attributes of that tag used for styling and functionality.
 Too often, we will see the HTML look something like this:

 <p style="font-size: 2em; font-weight: bold;">Accessible HTML and CSS techniques to ensure your website is accessible to everyone</p>

 The user decided they wanted something to visually look like a heading so they applied a style to the paragraph tag.
 Here are some of the negative effects of this poor technique:

 - Assistive technology, such as screen readers, do not recognize the text as a heading.
 When a user scans the page for important topics they expect to be in a heading, this heading is not found.
 As a result, the content relating to it may be skipped altogether.
 Additionally, including at least one h1 element on each web page is a recommendation for a web page to be accessible.

 To get a better illustration of this, try reading a page with a free screen reader, such as NVDA if you’re on a PC or VoiceOver if you are on a Mac/iPhone/iPad.
-With the screen reader, compare the following pages and notice how the good semantic HTML pages are easier to understand.
+With the screen reader, compare the following pages, as examples of Hypertext Markup Language accessibility, and notice how the good semantic HTML pages are easier to understand.

 - Search engines give more credit to keywords located inside heading tags.
 As a result of not using a heading element, the chance of search engines finding the content and displaying it in search results is decreased.